 The key design principle used in the layout of the interior icons of an InfoCrystal is to ensure that users will find towards its center the relationships that they consider as more important.
-So far we have considered the rank layout that enforces that the number of criteria satisfied by an icon increases as we move towards the center of an InfoCrystal.
+So far we have considered the rank layout that ensures that the number of criteria satisfied by an icon increases as we move towards the center of an InfoCrystal.
 We will now describe how users can display the interior icons to reflect the current setting of the relevance weights.
-This mapping, called the bull'seye layout, causes the relationships with a higher relevance score to be placed closer to the center (see Figure 3.b).
+This mapping, called the bull's-eye layout, causes the relationships with a higher relevance score to be placed closer to the center (see Figure 3.b).
 We use a novel polar representation to determine the placement of the interior icons.
 The radius value is determined by the relevance score.
 The angle, however, is not affected by the weights.
 It is a function of the line that passes through the InfoCrystal's center and the center of mass of the criterion icons that is computed as follows: a vector pointing towards a criterion icon that is satisfied by an interior icon receives a positive mass of 1, whereas the vector pointing towards a criterion that is not satisfied receives a negative mass of -1.
-Thus, an interior icon is closer to those criterion icons that it satisfies than to those it does not.
+Thus, the center of mass and hence its associated interior icon will be closer to those criterion icons that the interior icon satisfies than to those it does not.

-Figure 3: shows how the InfoCrystals can be organized in a hierarchical structure.
+Figure 3: shows how the InfoCrystals can be organized in a hierarchical structure (shown here in terms of the captured bit-mapped screen display).
 Users can interactively change the way the InfoCrystals filter their inputs and they can dynamically observe how the information coming in through the circular InfoCrystals is propagated through the query structure.
 The interior icons that are shown in solid black indicate that they have been selected by the user to define the output of an InfoCrystal.
-Some of the InfoCrystals are displayed only as an outline, but the user can just click on them to view them in full detail. (a) Shows the top-level InfoCrystal, using the rank layout principle, where the selected icons are rendered, using a pie chart representation, to emphasize the quantitative information associated with them. (b) Shows the bull's-eye layout of the interior icons when the input weights are set to -0.5, 0.7, 0.8, 1.0 and 0.2; and it shows which icons will be selected if the threshold is set to -0.7 (in this case all of them).
+Some of the InfoCrystals are displayed only as an outline, but the user can just click on them to view them in full detail. (a) Shows the top-level InfoCrystal, using the rank layout principle, where the selected icons are rendered, using a pie chart representation, to emphasize the quantitative information associated with them. (b) Shows the bull's-eye layout of the interior icons when the input weights are set to -0.5, 0.7, -0.8, 1.0 and 0.2; and it shows which icons will be selected if the threshold is set to -0.7 (in this case all of them).

-Figure 4: shows the distribution pattern of the relevance scores of all the document vectors that lie in the cube {[-1, 1]; [-1, 1], [-1, 1]}, using the bull's-eye layout principle that takes into account the particular values of the input weights.

-(a) - (d) Show the distribution patterns for input weights (1,1,1), (1,1,-1), (-0.75,1,-0.25), and (0.85,-0.6,-0.4), respectively. (e) Shows the clustering of the relevance scores of the documents that satisfy one or two of the input criteria, respectively, where the input weights are (1,1,1).
+Figure 4: shows the distribution pattern of the relevance scores of all the document vectors that lie in the cube $\{[-1, 1]; [-1, 1]; [-1, 1]\}$, using the bull's-eye layout principle that takes into account the particular values of the input weights. (a) - (d) Show the distribution patterns for input weights (1,1,1), (1,1,-1), (-0.75,1,-0.25), and (0.85,-0.6,-0.4), respectively.
+The white criterion icon represents the first criterion, the spotted criterion icon the second one, and the black criterion icon represents the third criterion. (e) Shows the clustering of the relevance scores of the documents that satisfy one or two of the input criteria, respectively, where the input weights are (1,1,1).